Randolph County Vehicle Impound Guide

 The impound fees can be a significant financial burden, especially after a DUI arrest.
 Here are some options if you're struggling to afford the fees:

-- Payment plans (some lots offer this): Inquire with the impound lot to see if they offer payment plans or financing options.
+• Ask the impound lot if a payment plan is available: Inquire with Boyett Wrecker Service to see if they offer payment plans or financing options.
 This can help spread the cost over time.

 After Retrieval